quentinhardy/pytmipe/README.md

-PYTMIPE
+PYTMIPE & TMIPE
 ====

-__PYTMIPE__ (PYthon library for Token Manipulation and Impersonation for Privilege Escalation) is a Python 3 library for manipulating Windows tokens and managing impersonations in order to gain more privileges on Windows.
-It implements some exploits for local privilege escalations on Windows (e.g. RPCSS local PE, Printer Bug local PE).
+__PYTMIPE__ (PYthon library for Token Manipulation and Impersonation for Privilege Escalation) is a Python 3 library for manipulating Windows tokens and managing impersonations in order to gain more privileges on Windows. __TMIPE__ is the python 3 client which uses the *pytmipe* library.

 Content
 ====